Monaco at the 2018 Winter Olympics: Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee on 1 January 1953.
 The 1984 Winter Olympics marked Monaco's first participation in the Winter Olympics.
 After the nation made its debut in the 1984 Games, this edition of the Games in 2018 marked the nation's tenth appearance at the Winter Games.

 The 2018 Winter Olympics was held in Pyeongchang held between 9 and 25 February 2018.
 The Monegasque team consisted of four athletes who competed across two sports.

 Rudy Rinaldi served as the country's flag-bearer during the opening ceremony.
 Boris Vain carried the national flag during the closing ceremony.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.